manuelbieh/geolib/README.md

 Calculates the distance between two geo coordinates.

 This function takes up to 3 arguments.
 First 2 arguments must be valid `GeolibInputCoordinates` (e.g. `{latitude: 52.518611, longitude: 13.408056}`).
 Coordinates can be in sexagesimal or decimal format.
 The third argument is accuracy (in meters).
 By default the accuracy is 1 meter.
-If you need a more accurate result, you can set it lower, e.g. to `0.01` for centimeter accuracy.
+If you need a more accurate result, you can set it to a lower value, e.g. to `0.01` for centimeter accuracy.
 You can set it higher to have the result rounded to the next value that is divisible by your chosen accuracy (e.g. `25428` with an accuracy of `100` becomes `25400`).

 ```js
 getDistance(